Fayetteville Arsenal

+The Fayetteville Arsenal is a ruined Confederate States arsenal in Fayetteville, North Carolina.
+It housed numerous red brick and stone structures and octagonal corner guard towers.
+The principal armament manufactured at the arsenal was known as the "Fayetteville Rifle."

+Background

-The Fayetteville Arsenal in Fayetteville, North Carolina was built in 1838 because during the War of 1812 the United States government realized that the existing distribution of weapons and ammunition factories was not adequate for the defense of the country.
+During the War of 1812 the United States government realized that the existing distribution of weapons and ammunition factories was not adequate for the defense of the country.
 A program was begun to provide more Federal arsenals which would be distributed so that no area of the country would be too far away from an arms depot.
-Bladen County Representative James McKay introduced House Resolution #374 for inclusion of an arsenal at Fayetteville.
+Bladen County Representative James McKay introduced House Resolution No. 374 for inclusion of an arsenal at Fayetteville.

+Construction

 The cornerstone for the Arsenal was laid April 9, 1838.
 It was constructed of brick and stone and at each of the four corners of its massive walls was an octagonal tower.
 Entry into the Arsenal was controlled by use of massive iron gates.
 Workshops, quarters and other buildings in the Arsenal were constructed of brick and wood.
+The hill upon which the arsenal was construction was known as Haymount.
+The grounds of the arsenal were used as a park by locals.

-Civil War
+American Civil War

 Even before North Carolina formally seceded from the Union, Governor Ellis commissioned Warren Winslow to bring about the peaceful, if possible, surrender of the Arsenal at Fayetteville.
 General Walker Draughon, then in command of the North Carolina Militia, was given the order to take possession of the Arsenal, then occupied by a Federal garrison consisting of Battery D, 2nd U.S. Artillery.

 He mobilized the Fayetteville Independent Light Infantry (FILI) (the oldest private military organization in the State, having been organized in 1793) under the command of Major Wright Huske, and the LaFayette Light Infantry, commanded by Capt.
 Joseph B. Starr.
 Other troops were used as well, and the total number of troops present on April 22, 1861 was approximately 500.

-After the Confederate troops had been inspected by the representative of the Federal forces, Lt.
-Julius de Lagnel, he decided that resistance was fruitless and surrendered the arsenal without incident.
+After the Confederate troops had been inspected by the representative of the Federal forces, Lieutenant Julius de Lagnel, he decided that resistance was fruitless and surrendered the arsenal without incident.
 It was vacated by Federal forces on April 27, 1861.
+Major Wright Huske of the FILI "took up, in obedience to orders, its permanent quarters there for protection of important and valuable property."
+De Lagnel and the federal troops were permitted to leave with their small arms.
+De Lagnel subsequently sailed to New York, where he formally resigned his commission.
+The Confederates subsequently organized a battalion, known as the Armoury Guards, to garrison the arsenal.